l0rdFalco/git-prac-1/prac_1.md

 They can be included with the main line of your project

-The main or master branch is where all changes in other branches eventually get merged back to
+The main or master branch is where all changes in other branches eventually get merged back to.
+It has also been referred to as the _trunk_.

 When you create a repo on github, a main/master branch is automatically created.
 The UI allows you to easily create other branches